Shard polytopes: Type combinatorics and geometry

 Conversely, any $A$-arc ideal can be converted into a $B$-arc ideal as follows.
 We say that an \mbox{$A$-arc~$\arc$} on~$[\pm n]$ is \defn{centrally symmetrizable} if~$(-\arc, \arc)$ is a $B$-arc, \ie if either $\arc$ is centrally symmetric, or $a \ne -b$ and~$-\arc$ and~$\arc$ are noncrossing.

 \begin{corollary} For any $A$-arc ideal~$\arcs$ on~$[\pm n]$, the set~$\Barcs$ of $B$-arcs~$(-\arc, \arc)$ for all centrally symmetrizable arcs~$\arc \in \arcs$ is a $B$-arc ideal. \end{corollary}

-\begin{example} For a separated or singular $B$-arc~$\Barc \eqdef (-\arc, \arc)$, we denote by~$\Barcs_\Barc$ the $B$-arc ideal obtained as in \cref{coro:AcongImpliesBcong} from the $A$-arc ideal~$\arcs_\arc$ generated by~$\arc$ already considered in \cref{exm:CambrianCongruences}.
+\begin{example}[$B$-Cambrian] For a separated or singular $B$-arc~$\Barc \eqdef (-\arc, \arc)$, we denote by~$\Barcs_\Barc$ the $B$-arc ideal obtained as in \cref{coro:AcongImpliesBcong} from the $A$-arc ideal~$\arcs_\arc$ generated by~$\arc$ already considered in \cref{exm:CambrianCongruences}.
 Note that when the $B$-arc~$\Barc$ is separated, the $B$-arc ideal~$\Barcs_\Barc$ is generated by~$\Barc$ as in \cref{coro:BcongGivesAcong}.
 However, this is not anymore the case when the $B$-arc~$\Barc$ is singular.
 Indeed, while the $A$-arc ideal~$\arcs_\arc$ is always primitive, the corresponding $B$-arc ideal~$\Barcs_\Barc$ is not primitive in that case.
 For instance, the Cambrian congruence corresponding to the $B$-arc~\smash{\raisebox{-.22cm}{ }} is generated by \smash{\raisebox{-.22cm}{ }} and \smash{\raisebox{-.22cm}{ }}.
 The congruence~$\equiv_\Barc$ of the weak order on~$\fB_n$ with $B$-arc ideal~$\Barcs_\Barc$ is called the \defn{$\Barc$-Cambrian congruence}, and the lattice quotient~$\fB_n/{\equiv_\Barc}$ is the \defn{$\Barc$-Cambrian lattice}.
-It was introduced and extensively studied by N.~Reading in~\cite{Reading-latticeCongruences, Reading-CambrianLattices} (technically, it was slightly different: Cambrian lattices were introduced in the general context of finite Coxeter groups, and in type~$B$ they would only correspond to singular $B$-arcs with endpoints~$-n$ and~$n$). \end{example}
+It was introduced and extensively studied by N.~Reading in~\cite{Reading-latticeCongruences, Reading-CambrianLattices}. \end{example}

 \begin{example} More generally, for any centrally symmetric decoration~$\decoration \in \Decorations^{2n}$, the type~$B$ $\decoration$-permutree congruence is defined by the $B$-arc ideal~$\Barcs_\decoration$ obtained as in \cref{coro:AcongImpliesBcong} from the $A$-arc ideal~$\arcs_{\decoration}$ of \cref{exm:otherCongruences}\,\eqref{item:permutreeCongruence}. \end{example}